Sore Throat Pain: Is it Viral or Strep?

 How can you tell the difference between a viral and bacterial sore throat?

 Sore throat pain (pharyngitis) is a common problem and it is usually the result of a viral or bacterial infection.
-If sore throat is due to strep, then it is important to get help right away at urgent care.
+If sore throat is due to strep, then it is important to get help right away at an urgent care clinic.

 Viruses can cause a sore throat and other upper respiratory infections, such as the common cold.
 Viral sore throats are not treated with antibiotics but instead may be treated with rest, pain medication, and other therapies aimed at relieving symptoms.

 Strep throat is a particular kind of pharyngitis that is caused by a bacterium known as group A streptococcus (GAS).
 Strep throat is treated with a course of antibiotics.